isomerpages/mlaw-corp/_covid19/02-application-for-assessment.md

 * For Applicants who are individuals, please use this link (SingPass).
 * For Applicants which are business entities, please use this link (CorpPass).

-The Application must be accompanied by:
-* A copy of the Notification for Relief;
-* A copy of the contract or, if there is no written contract, other evidence of the obligation; and
-* Any other supporting documents.

-Currently, an Application for Assessment can be submitted at no cost.
 </div>